Spread of Islam: Southeast Asia

-Islam came to the Southeast Asia, first by the way of Muslim traders along the main trade-route between Asia and the Far East, then was further spread by Sufi orders and finally consolidated by the expansion of the territories of converted rulers and their communities.
+Islam first came to Southeast Asia through Muslim traders along the main trade route between Asia and the Far East, then through Sufi orders, and finally consolidated through the expansion of the territories of converted rulers and their communities.
 The first communities arose in Northern Sumatra (Aceh) and the Malacca's remained a stronghold of Islam from where it was propagated along the trade routes in the region.
 There is no clear indication of when Islam first came to the region, the first Muslim gravestone markings year 1082.

-When Marco Polo visited the area in 1292 he noted that the urban port state of Perlak was Muslim, Chinese sources record the presence of a Muslim delegation to the emperor from the Kingdom of Samudra (Pasai) in 1282, other accounts provide instances of Muslim communities present in the Melayu Kingdom for the same time period while others record the presence of Muslim Chinese traders from provinces such as Fujian.
-The spread of Islam generally followed the trade routes east through the primarily Buddhist region and a half century later in the Malacca's we see the first dynasty arise in the form of the Sultanate of Malacca at the far end of the Archipelago form by the conversion of one Parameswara Dewa Shah into a Muslim and the adoption of the name Muhammad Iskandar Shah after his marriage to a daughter of the ruler of Pasai.
+When Marco Polo visited the area in 1292, he noted that the urban port state of Peureulak was Muslim.
+Chinese sources record the presence of a Muslim delegation to the emperor from the Kingdom of Pasai in 1282.
+Other accounts provide evidence of Muslim communities present in the Melayu Kingdom during the same time period, while others record the presence of Muslim Chinese traders from provinces such as Fujian.
+The spread of Islam generally followed the trade routes east through the primarily Buddhist region, and a half century later, in the Malaccas, the first dynasty arose as the Sultanate of Malacca at the far end of the archipelago, following the conversion of Parameswara Dewa Shah to Islam and the adoption of the name Muhammad Iskandar Shah after his marriage to a daughter of the ruler of Pasai.

 In 1380, Sufi orders carried Islam from here on to Mindanao.
 Java was the seat of the primary kingdom of the region, the Majapahit Empire, which was ruled by a Hindu dynasty.
-As commerce grew in the region with the rest of the Muslim world, Islamic influence extended to the court even as the empires political power waned and so by the time Raja Kertawijaya converted in 1475 at the hands of Sufi Sheikh Rahmat, the Sultanate was already of a Muslim character.
-In Vietnam, the Cham people proselytized due to contact with traders and missionaries from Kelantan.
+As commerce grew in the region with the rest of the Muslim world, Islamic influence extended to the court even as the empire's political power waned, and so by the time Raja Kertawijaya converted in 1475 at the hands of Sufi sheikh Rahmat, the Sultanate was already of a Muslim character.
+In Vietnam, the Cham people were proselytized through contact with traders and missionaries from Kelantan.

 Another driving force for the change of the ruling class in the region was the concept among the increasing Muslim communities of the region when ruling dynasties to attempt to forge such ties of kinship by marriage.
-By the time the colonial powers and their missionaries arrived in the 17th century the region up to New Guinea was overwhelmingly Muslim with animist minorities.
+By the time the colonial powers and their missionaries arrived in the 17th century, the region up to New Guinea was overwhelmingly Muslim with animist minorities.